anmol-gh/Bank-Management/README.md

-# Bank-Management with SQL integration
+# Bank-Management with SQL integration using Python

 <h4> Integrated MySQL with Python using mysql.connector </h4>